Marriage Licenses and Ceremonies

 There is a $3.99 surcharge added to all credit card transactions

-Is there a waiting period for issuance of the license?
+Is there a waiting period for a marriage license?

-There is a 3-day waiting period for couples who live in Florida but do not provide proof that they have completed a premarital preparation course.
-A couple claiming hardship can petition a judge to waive the wait.
+Marriage licenses are issued the same day as requested as long as all requirements are met.
+However, there is a 3-day waiting period to be married for couples who live in Florida but do not provide proof that they have completed a premarital preparation course.
+A couple claiming hardship can petition a judge to waive the 3-day waiting.
 There is no waiting period for non-residents.

 - A psychologist licensed under chapter 490